Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 What advice do you have for managing a large volume of Sales recruitment?

-In the past, I've also organised a 'speed recruiting' day.
+In the past, I've also organized a 'speed recruiting' day.
 We invited our candidates, spent a day with them, and at the end of the day, we made some proposals.
 Of course, it's difficult to do this for all the different roles and profiles, especially technical roles where you have to prepare a technical case in advance.
 It's also an opportunity to showcase the company's culture and make the recruitment process less stressful.

-3. Resources mobilised to recruit Sales
+3. Resources mobilized to recruit Sales

-What resources are mobilised for Sales recruitment?
+What resources are mobilized for Sales recruitment?

 The HR team also includes a whole recruitment team and Talent Managers.
 At Scaleway, the Managers are also recruiters, they have their own recruitment budget, they are aware of the profiles to be recruited, by priority, by quarter, and so on.